.

 • Breakfast: Bread or something similar (fried jacks, journey cake or johnny cake, cornbread, pancakes) with meat (ham, sausage, bacon) and a selection of fruit

-• Lunch: Pasta, chicken, pizza, fish, stewed beef with beans and rice, salad, or cooked vegetables on the side, dessert
+• Lunch: Pasta, chicken, pizza, fish, stewed beef or chicken with beans and rice, salad, or cooked vegetables on the side, peanut butter & jelly, dessert

 • Dinner: Similar options as lunch